 The Great Depression of the 1930s crippled the town’s growth and began a period of virtual stagnation which continued into the 1970s.
 Even the post-World War II economic boom, stimulated by the growth of paved roads and automobile travel, by-passed Saluda for the most part.
 Yet, this very stagnation was the town’s salvation from the standpoint of architectural preservation.
 Today the town would be recognizable to a visitor of the 1920s.
 Beginning with the 1980s, the town has witnessed an economic revival due in part to its hometown quality reminiscent of a bygone era.
 The town now attracts day visitors, overnight guests, vacation home owners, and more year-round residents.

 Begin your walk on the west end of town at the corner of Main and Carolina Streets:

 - Norfolk and Southern Railroad: Arriving at Pace’s Gap in 1878, the railroad was the primary reason for the eventual

 creation of the town of Saluda at that location.
-The railroad grade from Melrose, halfway down the mountain, is the steepest mainline grade in the eastern U. S. The early history of the railroad contains many stories of runaway trains and derailments.
+The railroad grade from Melrose, halfway down the mountain, is the steepest mainline standard gauge grade in the US.
+The early history of the railroad contains many stories of runaway trains and derailments.
 Despite technological improvements in braking systems, for safety reasons the trains were broken into sections at the foot of the mountain and in Saluda and with helper engines ascended and descended the mountain.
 Norfolk and Southern has “rail banked” this line until further notice.